 PCBs are not manufactured piece by piece.
-For production efficiency, several PCBs are grouped together on a big board to manufacture, and this is called PCB panelization.
+For production efficiency, several PCBs are grouped on a big board to manufacture, and this is called PCB panelization.
 After PCBs are manufactured and assembled, they are split into single PCBs so that they can be used in devices or systems.

-We de-panel PCBs after the surface-mount assembly (SMT), through-hole assembly (THT), or the in-circuit testing (ICT).
-PCBs can be split by routing machine, V-cut machine, laser.
+We de-panel PCBs after the surface-mount assembly (SMT), through-hole assembly (THT), or in-circuit testing (ICT).
+PCBs can be split by a routing machine, V-cut machine, or laser.
 V-cut and half holes are two popular ways to split PCBs from the panelized board, and the PCBONLINE editor gives a guide to PCB V-cuts and half holes, including the pros and cons, what they are, and when to use them.

 Part 2: What is PCB V-Cut